JMC1027/JMC1027.github.io/README.md

-Here are some Javascript projects I put together

 # My portfolio
 My portfolio will answer any questions about my skill set as well as what projects I have completed.